Understanding the Science Behind Mindfulness Meditation

 Belonging to the traditional eastern school of medicine, people in India have been practicing mindfulness and meditation for centuries.
 Most of our Gods supposedly had deep yogic roots.
 Be it Shiva-the Adi-Yogi, Buddha, Mahavira, and many others; they found profound spiritual experience in their meditative state.
 However, in the more recent years, mindfulness has become a popular way to help people manage their stress and improve their physical, mental, and emotional well-being — and a wealth of research shows it's effective.
 And it is now backed by science!

-If you are still not convinced, here are five researches that have extensively proven that mindfulness meditation can improve your mental health and well-being.
+If you are still not convinced, here are six researches that have extensively proven that mindfulness meditation benefits can improve your mental health and well-being.

 1. Meditation can reduce anxiety and depression.

-A meta-analysis of 47 studies suggests that stress-related illnesses like anxiety and depression may be amenable to treatment with guided meditation.
-Study after study has shown that participating in mindfulness meditation programs can positively affect mental health, similar to taking an antidepressant.
+A meta-analysis of 47 studies conducted by JAMA Internal Medicine in 2014 suggests that stress-related illnesses like anxiety and depression may be amenable to treatment with mindfulness practices.
+Study after study has shown that participating in mindfulness meditation and its practice can positively affect mental health, similar to taking an antidepressant.
 Mindfulness-based cognitive therapy (MBCT) was found to lower relapse rates in patients with high levels of depression symptoms for up to 60 weeks, regardless of age, sex, gender, education, or relationship status, according to a study published in JAMA Psychiatry.

 2. Mindfulness meditation improves immune function.